isomerpages/iras-taxacademy/index.md

 title: 'Tax Academy of Singapore'
 description: Tax Academy of Singapore is a not-for-profit institution set up by the Inland Revenue Authority of Singapore to raise the professional competency of the tax community.
 permalink: /
 notification: Our office is temporarily closed from 3 May 2021 until further notice.
 Our programmes are still running as scheduled, online.
 For the latest updates, please refer to the respective pages on this website.
-For enquiries, please contact us via the Enquiries and Feedback Form[https://form.gov.sg/#!/5d2c51283703d80011e52615].
+For enquiries, please contact us via the [Enquiries and Feedback Form](https://form.gov.sg/#!/5d2c51283703d80011e52615).
 sections:
     - hero:
           title: 'Tax Academy Singapore'